ethers-io/ethers.js/docs/v5/api/utils/web/README.md

 #### *options* . **timeout** => *number*

-The amount of time allowed to ellapse before triggering a timeout error.
+The amount of time allowed to elapse before triggering a timeout error.

 #### *options* . **floor** => *number*